GimboidGit/Odin-EtchASketch/README.md

 Add Confirmation of "Shake" (reset):
 - To aid in preventing any accidental resets.

+Add animation to reset button:
+- Idea is that the Etch-A-Sketch will "move" left-to-right a few times, then the canvas will be cleared.

 Three additional colour modes:
 - Simple, single colour picker for RGB range
 - Random RGB colouring of squares.